"Words of Warning"

 1. NEVER make price or blue ribbon trophies the primary factor in purchasing a White Shepherd Dog.
 The White Shepherd is a rare breed of dog by AKC standards and any rare breed, purebred, and most importantly, "well-bred dog", is equivalent to a fine wine or expensive luxury car.
-Either pay up front or go cheap and risk years of heartache and despair for making an unwise decision.
+It's a matter of choosing to go "cheap" or taking a huge "risk" on a dog that may end up costing you years of heartache and despair for making an unwise decision.

 2. NEVER purchase a dog from a puppy mill.
 Puppy mills are factories, if you will, where dogs are confined in cages or kennels and used for producing puppies.
 These dogs are fed inadequate diets and do not receive regular veterinary care or socialization.
 Females are bred every heat cycle with little if any concern for health, where the puppies go, or the numbers produced.
-If you think you have found a good breeder, think again.
-Nine times out of ten, the breeder cages their dogs if they have five or more dogs.
-This means that there is no telling what kind of temperament the dog will have since caged or confined dogs tend to develop into neurotic dogs.
-If a third party is used to sell the dogs, it is another sign you may be dealing with a puppy mill.
-An easy way to rule out a puppy mill is to ask the breeder for a reference of someone who has actually been to the breeders facility and owned a dog from them, or better yet, visit the facility.
+If you think you have found a good breeder, think again..... nine times out of ten, breeders of multiple dogs kennel them in cages throughout the day, which means that there is no telling what kind of temperament the dog will have since caged or confined dogs tend to develop into neurotic dogs.
+Yet another sign of a puppy mill is a breeder who uses a third party to sell their dogs.
+An easy way to rule out a puppy mill is to ask the breeder for a reference of someone who has actually been to the breeders facility or purchased a dog from them.

 3. NEVER fall for the heart tugging ads you see on billboards and on TV by the animal shelter lobbies.
 Most people have no idea that the Humane Society of the United States is a powerful lobby with almost $200 million in assets and an annual budget in excess of $100 million.
 Very little, if any, of the money generated by unsuspecting donors actually ends up the local shelter or rescue.
 Lobbyists, slick lawyers, and advertising agencies, are all employed to create the appearance that the donations are going to a good cause.
 These groups will go to any length to convince lawmakers to give them tax-free status and funding.
 An Ohio veterinarian alerted us to this problem and told us that many wonderful purebred breeders have closed their doors because the effect the Humane Society lobby has done to their business.
 For more information, see https://www.humanewatch.org/the_humane_society_of_the_united_states_and_pet_shelter_giving/

 4. NEVER assume online complaints to be true.
 It's not uncommon for an unsuspecting back yard breeder to approach us for a dog to breed to their mongrel or a purebred breeder who views us as competition.
 If we suspect from the beginning that an applicant is dishonest, we discard their application.
-ALL businesses that have received recognition on the internet have to deal with people.
-Some people have anger issues and if you touch off their anger because they don't get what they want, many of them will retaliate.
+ALL businesses on the internet that have any kind of traffic have to deal with the occasional buyer with anger issues and personality disorders.
+Retaliation is common.
 A whole industry has sprouted from online complaints and many of these unscrupulous companies profit by extorting money from business owners in order to take down defamatory information.
 Facebook and others actually advise anyone online to ignore them.
 When it making decisions about a dog breeder, ask for references and speak with legitimate sources.